End-to-End Efficient RL for Linear Bellman Complete MDPs with Deterministic Transitions: Introduction

 While the paradigm of first learning a policy cover and then planning is well-established \citep{du2019provably,mhammedi2023efficient,mhammedi2023representation}, adapting it to linear Bellman completeness requires new ideas.
 The novelty in our approach lies in: (i)~exploiting deterministic dynamics to efficiently construct the cover without solving complex optimization problems, and (ii)~reducing stochastic-reward planning to deterministic-reward planning by first estimating the instantaneous reward parameters---this reduction allows us to bypass the bounded $Q$-function parameter assumption required by prior work.

-\paragraph{Organization.} \Cref{sec:prelims} formalizes the setting and introduces notation. \Cref{sec:ocp} presents a warm-up algorithm for finite action spaces, and \cref{sec:main_guarantee} extends to large action spaces.
+\paragraph{Organization.} \Cref{sec:prelims} formalizes the setting and introduces notation. \Cref{sec:framework} introduces the exploration-exploitation framework underlying our approach and discusses the challenges of applying it to linear Bellman completeness. \Cref{sec:main_guarantee} presents our algorithm and guarantees.
 The appendix contains related work (\cref{sec:related}), proofs of the main theorems, and supporting technical lemmas.